MrPrimate/ddb-importer/README.md

 - Can use supplied SRD items where available.
 - You can choose to use matching SRD icons.
-- Parsing is done remotely.
-It will cache your characters data for 15 minutes.
+- Parsing is remote, this is because of the nature of the calls made to the dndbeyond api that can't be done browser side.
+It will cache your characters data for around 15 minutes, more if the service is busy.
 - There maybe an option to remove this restriction to patreon supporters in the future.
+- If you set the Cobalt Cookie setting to the value of your D&DBeyond `CobaltSession` cookie, you can import full spell lists for Druids and Clerics, ot just spells prepared.

 You CAN use this alongside the vtta-dndbeyond extension, two icons will show up.
+This extension has yellow text on the B symbol.

 ## Support